Charles Wigoder: Peoples Phone

 Wigoder left Quadrant to set up Cellular Communications Corporation plc in March 1988, initially providing a mobile phone service to business customers through both a direct sales team and third party distributors.
-He recognised how consumers had the potential to transform the market, successfully positioning his company to take advantage of this opportunity by creating the "Peoples Phone" brand as the world's first virtual mobile network.
+He recognised how consumers had the potential to transform the market, successfully positioning his company to take advantage of this opportunity by creating the Peoples Phone brand as the world's first virtual mobile network.
 To support this new type of customer, he established his own national High Street retail presence by opening more than 180 showrooms throughout the UK in just 12 months (a distribution model subsequently imitated by all the network operators), gaining around 10% of the UK market.
-Within 4 years he had built a market-leading position, having overtaken all the other independent resellers who had started several years prior to his entry into the market, including substantial multi-national companies such as Thorn-EMI, Granada, Nokia, Marconi, Philips and Motorola.
-The business was highly cash generative; however a decision to write off all customer acquisition costs directly against profits meant that the company reported a loss after taxation of £10.6m on turnover of £175m for the financial year ended 31 October 1995.
-Following a disagreement between the major shareholders on the future strategy for the company, it was acquired by Vodafone in November 1996 for £77m; however Wigoder only collected £6.5M from the deal, as most of the company was owned by venture capital investors.
+Within four years he had built a market-leading position, having overtaken all the other independent resellers who had started several years prior to his entry into the market.
+The business was highly cash generative, but a decision to write off all customer acquisition costs directly against profits meant that the company reported a loss after taxation of £10.6m on turnover of £175m for the financial year ended 31 October 1995.

+Following a disagreement between the major shareholders on the future strategy for the company, it was acquired by Vodafone in November 1996 for £77m; however, Wigoder only collected £6.5M from the deal, as most of the company was owned by venture capital investors.
 Vodafone followed this deal with further acquisitions within the sector (namely Astec and Talkland in December 1996) giving it greater control over the customers using its network.
 According to Vodafone's 1997 annual report and accounts, Peoples Phone made £4.1m in the period to end of 1996.